parker-howell/parker-howell.github.io/docs/notes/econ604.md

 ### Def "Sequential Equilibrium"
 In a countable game, an assessment is a *sequential equilibrium* if it is sequentially rational and consistent.

-> Aka "perfect extended-Bayesian equilbrium", right?????????? or are these separate concepts?

 # Mechanism Design

 ### Quasilinear Environment